-- (i) Cooled to 34 °F (1 °C) within 48 hours of reaching 41 °F (5 °C) and held at that temperature until consumed or discarded within 30 calendar days after the date of packaging. - (ii) Held at 41 °F (5 °C) or below for no more than seven calendar days, at which time the food must be consumed or discarded, or - (iii) Cooled to 34 °F (1 °C) within 48 hours of reaching 41 °F (5 °C) and then may be stored at 41 °F (5 °C) or below for no more than 7 days, at which time the food must be consumed or discarded.
-The total shelf-life of the food must not exceed 30 days from its date of packaging, or - (iv) Held frozen with no shelf-life restriction while frozen until consumed or used. - (f) Held in a refrigeration unit that is equipped with an electronic system that continuously monitors time and temperature and is visually examined for proper operation twice daily, - (g) Monitored with verifiable time and food temperature electronic monitoring devices if transported off-site to a satellite location for retail sale by the same person, and - (h) Labeled with the product name and the date packaged, and - Maintain the records required to confirm that cooling and cold holding refrigeration time/temperature parameters are required as part of the HACCP plan and: - (a) Make such records available to the Health Authority upon request, and - (b) Hold such records for at least six months, and - [4] Implement written operational procedures as specified under Subparagraph (B)(5) of this section and a training program as specified under Subparagraph (B)(6) of this section. - (E) Except as specified under ¶ (F) of this section, a food establishment that packages cheese using a reduced oxygen packaging method must: - (1) Limit the cheeses packaged to those that are commercially manufactured in a food processing plant with no ingredients added in the food establishment and that meet the Standards of Identity as specified in 21 CFR 133.150 Hard Cheeses, 21 CFR 133.169 Pasteurized Process Cheese or 21 CFR 133.187 Semisoft Cheeses, - (2) Have a HACCP plan that contains the information specified under ¶¶ 8-201.4(C) and (E) and as specified under ¶¶ (B)(1), (B)(3)(a), (B)(5) and (B)(6) of this section, - (2)(3) Label the package on the principal display panel with a "use-by date that does not exceed 30 calendar days from its packaging or the original manufacturer's sell-by" or "use-by" date, whichever occurs first, and - (3)(4) Discards the reduced oxygen packaged cheese if it is not sold for off-premises consumption or consumed within 30 calendar days of its packaging.
+- Prepared and consumed on the premises or prepared and consumed off the premises with no distribution or sales of package product to another business entity or the consumer, - (b) Cooked to heat all parts of the food to a temperature and for a time as specified under ¶¶ 3-401.1(A), (B), and (C), - (a)(c) Protected from contamination before and after cooking as specified under Parts 3-3 and 3-4 of these regulations-2 - Labels Placed in a package with an oxygen barrier and sealed before cooking, or placed in a package and sealed immediately after cooking and before reaching a temperature below 135 °F (57 °C) - (e) Cooled to 41 °F (5 °C) in the sealed package or bag as specified under § 3-501.4 and: - (i) Cooled to 34 °F (1 °C) within 48 hours of reaching 41 °F (5 °C) and held at that temperature until consumed or discarded within 30 calendar days after the date of packaging, - (ii) Held at 41 °F (5 °C) or below for no more than seven calendar days, at which time the food must be consumed or discarded, or - (iii) Cooled to 34 °F (1 °C) within 48 hours of reaching 41 °F (5 °C) and then may be stored at 41 °F (5 °C) or below for no more than 7 days, at which time the food must be consumed or discarded.
+The total shelf-life of the food must not exceed 30 days from its date of packaging, or - (iv) Held frozen with no shelf-life restriction while frozen until consumed or used. - (f) Held in a refrigeration unit that is equipped with an electronic system that continuously monitors time and temperature and is visually examined for proper operation twice daily, - (g) Monitored with verifiable time and food temperature electronic monitoring devices if transported off-site to a satellite location for retail sale by the same person, and - (h) Labeled with the product name and the date packaged, and - Maintain the records required to confirm that cooling and cold holding refrigeration time/temperature parameters are required as part of the HACCP plan and: - (a) Make such records available to the Health Authority upon request, and - (b) Hold such records for at least six months, and - (4) Implement written operational procedures as specified under Subparagraph (B)(5) of this section and a training program as specified under Subparagraph (B)(6) of this section. - Except as specified under ¶ (F) of this section, a food establishment that packages cheese using a reduced oxygen packaging method must: - (1) Limit the cheeses packaged to those that are commercially manufactured in a food processing plant with no ingredients added in the food establishment and that meet the

+Standards of Identity as specified in 21 CFR 133.150 Hard Cheeses, 21 CFR 133.169 Pasteurized Process Cheese or 21 CFR 133.187 Semisoft Cheeses,

+- (2) Have a HACCP plan that contains the information specified under ¶¶ 8-201.4(C) and (E) and as specified under $\P\P$ (B)(1), (B)(3)(a), (B)(5) and (B)(6) of this section, - (3) Label the package on the principal display panel with a "use-by date that does not exceed 30 calendar days from its packaging or the original manufacturer's sell-by" or "use-by" date, whichever occurs first-, and - (4) Discards the reduced oxygen packaged cheese if it is not sold for off-premises consumption or consumed within 30 calendar days of its packaging.